pranab/sifarish/README.md

 ## Real Time Recommendation
 Recommendations can be made real time based on user's current behavior in a pre defined time window.
 The solution is based on Storm, although Hadoop gets used to compute item correlation matrix from historical user behavior data.

 ## Complex Attributes
 There is  suppoort for structured fields e.g., Location, Time Window, Categorized Item, Product etc.
 These provide contextual dimensions to recommendation.
 They are particularly relevant for recommendation in the mobile space

-## Diversilty, Novelty
+## Novelty
+Novelty for an item can be computed at individual user level or the whole user community as a whole.
+Novelty is blended into the final recommendation list by taking weighted average of predicted rating and novelty

+## Diversilty
-Based on recent work in the acdemic world, I am working on implementing some  algorithms to introduce
+Based on recent work in the academic world, I am working on implementing some  algorithms to introduce
-diversity and novelty in recommendation
+diversity in recommendation.
+Unlike novelty, diversity is group wise property.
+Diversity can be defined either in terms item dissimilarity in a collaborative filtering sense or structural and content sense

 ## Facted Match
 For content based recommendation, faceted match is supported as faceted search in Solr.
 Faceted fields are specified through a configuration parameter

 ## Dithering

 Dithering effectively handles the problem users usually not browsing the first few items in a list.
 The dithering process shuffles the list little bit, every time recommended items are presented to the user.

 ## Getting started
 Please use the tutorial.txt file in the resource directory for batch mode recommendation processing.
 For real time recommendation please use the tutorial document there is a separate tutorial document realtime\_recommendation\_tutorial.txt